-- 2. We are pleased to be appointed as the external auditor of the IJB for the period 2022/23 to 2026/27 inclusive. - 3.
-In the first year of the audit appointment, we invest significant time gaining an understanding of your business and identifying and assessing the risks of material misstatement to the financial statements.
+- 2. We are pleased to be appointed as the external auditor of Aberdeen City IJB for the period 2022/23 to 2026/27 inclusive.
+You can find details of your audit team at Appendix 1. - 3.
+In the first year of the audit appointment, we invest significant time gaining an understanding of your organisation and identifying and assessing the risks of material misstatement to the financial statements.
 While we use our initial assessment of risk to inform our planned audit approach, we keep our assessment of risks under review as the audit progresses.
 We will inform you of any significant changes in assessed risks and any resulting changes in our planned audit work. - 4.
-The audit team will actively engage with you over the course of the audit to ensure our audit work continues to be focused on risk.
+The audit team will actively engage with you over the course of the audit to ensure our work continues to be focused on risk.